Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 #### To run project in a different environment

 1. Open [project repository](https://github.com/patricksingleton86/milestone-1-gym)
-2. Click the code dropdown beside the gittpod link
+2. Click the code dropdown beside the gitpod link
 3. Copy the clone url
 4. In your own IDE terminal, change the current work environment to the location you wish the cloned directory to be made
 5. Type 'git clone' and paste the previously copied url